SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Response

-The server HTTP response contains a status code, headers and MAY contain an EPP response message in the message body.
+The server HTTP response contains a status code, headers, and MAY contain an EPP response message in the message body.
 HTTP headers are used to transmit additional data to the client and MAY be used to send EPP process related data to the client.
 HTTP headers used by REPP MUST use the "REPP-" prefix, the following response headers have been defined for REPP.

 - `REPP-Svtrid`:  This header is the equivalent of the "svTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If an HTTP message body with the EPP XML equivalent "svTRID" exists, both values MUST be consistent.